ppaltsokas/virtual-me-chatbot-v2/README.md

 - **PyPDF2** - PDF processing
 - **Pillow** - Image processing

-## 📝 What Was Built
+## 📝 What This Does

-This application serves as a modern, interactive way to showcase your professional profile.
-Instead of a static resume, visitors can:
+Instead of a boring static resume, this creates an interactive experience where visitors can:

-- **Browse** your experience and projects
+- **Browse** your experience and projects (like a normal portfolio)
-- **Chat** with an AI version of you
+- **Chat** with an AI version of you that knows your work
-- **Ask questions** about your work and get detailed, accurate answers
+- **Ask questions** and get detailed answers based on your actual project files
-- **View** project documentation and images
+- **View** images and documentation from your projects
 - **Download** your CV directly

-The chatbot is trained on your actual project files, assignments, and personal information, so it can provide authentic, detailed responses about your work and experience.
+The chatbot reads your actual project PDFs, markdown files, and personal info, so it can give real answers about your work—not generic responses.

+> **Fun fact:** The AI was trained on my actual assignments, project reports, and personal summary.
+It's like having a digital version of me that remembers everything I've worked on!

 ## 🔒 Security & Privacy